ArgeeGabrielII/how-to-setup-k8-on-rpi3bp-bare-metal/README.md

 ### Flashing OS Image

 Will Flash the OS on each of the MicroSD Cards.
-I will use the [Raspberry Pi Images](https://www.raspberrypi.com/software/).
+I will use the [Raspberry Pi Imager v1.8.5](https://www.raspberrypi.com/software/).

 I am going to use Ubuntu Server 24.04 LTS (64 BIT).
 I'm using ubuntu, because i'm some how familiar already with this.